You’ve probably read the same things I have. “Kids don’t care about cars.”

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Wednesday, June 5, at Midnight PST.
+Voting ends October 10, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.

 At 6 am, the Hartsfield-Jackson Atlanta International Airport is already bustling.